Index vs. OJS: What differences determine the choice of an editorial management system?

 3. Additional tasks: To format, index, or diagram articles, you will need additional equipment or staff.

-In summary: Infrastructure and staff can significantly increase costs as the magazine grows.
+In summary: Infrastructure and staff can significantly increase costs as the journal grows.

 How does Index fit into the publishing landscape?